To avoid spamming your recipients there are three core things you need to understand.

 - Call a number in the message.

-The simplest method is reply STOP.
+The simplest method is to reply STOP.
 This gives the user the most direct path to opting out.
 Customers often ask why we make it easy, the answer is simple.
 Why would you pay to keep sending somebody messages they don't want?

 Australian SPAM resources